-- 1. In the Sidebar Groups list, click the group's name - or -
+1. In the Sidebar Groups list, click the group's name - or -

-- 2. Click Modify. - 3.
-In the Groups notebook that comes up, select the Devices tab. - 4.
+- 2. In the Groups notebook that comes up, select the Devices tab. - 3.
 The screen that comes up is the same one that appears in the User's notebook.
-The only difference is that whatever settings you make apply to all members of the group instead of just one individual member. - Make your device assignments according to the information described under Assigning Device Permissions From the User's Notebook, page 141.
+The only difference is that whatever settings you make apply to all members of the group instead of just one individual member.

+Make your device assignments according to the information described under Assigning Device Permissions, page 147.